mals-cyber/Noxy/KnowledgeBaseFiles/nox_onboarding_procedures.md

 - "Who do I contact for IT support?"
 - "What is the dress code?"
 - "When is payday?"
-- "How do I access the employee handbook?"
 - "What training is required for my role?"

 **Document Management:**